JuliaClimate/ClimateTools.jl/README.md

 ### Interpolation

-A typical step in climate analysis is to interpolate a given grid onto another grid. `ClimateTools` provides such a tool through the Interpolations.jl package.
+A typical step in climate analysis is to interpolate a given grid onto another grid. `ClimateTools` provides such a tool by wrapping Scipy griddata function.
+It is intended for visualization or as a 1st step before bias-correcting the `ClimGrid` dataset.

 The following command will interpolate the data contained in `ClimGrid A` into the coordinates of `ClimGrid B` and returns a new `ClimGrid C` which contains the interpolated data of `A` into the grid of `B`.

 ```julia
 C = interp_climgrid(A::ClimGrid, B::ClimGrid)